top of page

 Sticks and Stone is a percussion trio from Edmonton, Canada centered on a marimba-band concept.
 They perform upbeat, feel-good music with groove including pop, rock, jazz, classical, video-game, Disney and world music.
 They share joyful music-making with a touch of humour, while playing on the "grand-piano of xylophones".

 Sticks and Stone, founded by Stephen Stone, grew out of series of percussion ensemble experiments through time at the University of Alberta, Grant MacEwan, freelance performances and busking.
 The concept morphed into a regular band in April 2017 when Stephen was asked to play for the Ford World Curling Championship, the Edmonton Motor Show and the Festival City Winds Ragtime and Riffs concert.
-At that time, the group consolidated its other regular members, Jayden Beaudoin, Dale Osbaldeston and Tristan Lahue.
+At that time, the group consolidated other regular members, Jayden Beaudoin, Dale Osbaldeston and Tristan Lahue.
 Jayden and Stephen had known each other through summer work with the Band of the Ceremonial Guard in Ottawa as early as 2009.
 Dale, Tristan and Stephen had performed together regularly while studying at Grant MacEwan University from 2014 to 2016.

 When Covid became a concern in Canada in March 2020, Sticks and Stone kicked off livestreaming at the renowned Starlite Room in Edmonton, being the first group to host a stream there since the initial shutdown.
 At this time of writing, this is the furthest-reaching livestream from that venue on social media.
 The group then went on to pull off 30 Physically Distanced Community Concerts in communities across the Edmonton area through the summer.